What Are Grounds for Divorce in California?

 Because California is a no-fault divorce state, neither spouse has to prove fault for the breakdown of marriage when seeking a divorce.
 Instead, couples have the option to file for divorce and claim irreconcilable differences.
 In some cases, a spouse may also cite incurable insanity, but that will require sufficient proof in order to be accepted by a judge.

-Divorce in California also does not require both spouses to agree to end the marriage in order to grant a divorce.
+Divorce Attorney in Los Angeles California also does not require both spouses to agree to end the marriage in order to grant a divorce.
 It is not possible to stop the process by simply refusing to participate.
 In such cases, a default judgment may be issued in order to process the divorce and fully dissolve the marriage.

 Depending on the situation, divorce cases can grow increasingly complex, especially in contested cases, or those involving children.
 As a result, divorcing couples may need to address any number of legal hurdles, including: